 - The Verve – TBA (August 2008?) / Richard Ashcroft and friends are back together and I for one am looking forward to hearing what they’ve come up with.
 First single “Love Is Noise” is going to be played on the BBC’s Radio One – you can listen to it live here – on June 23.
 Exciting stuff!

-- Mylène Farmer – TBA (Fall 2008) /The first single from the as-yet-untitled album, “Dégénération,” has been released to French radio stations and is floating around online (here it is, if you haven’t heard it yet!).
+- Mylène Farmer – TBA (Fall 2008) /The first single from the as-yet-untitled album, “Dégénération,” has been released to French radio stations and is floating around online.
 “Dégénération” isn’t my fave Mylene song, and it probably never will be, but it certainly is a cool sounding song.
 Can’t wait to hear the whole album!

 - Dido – TBA (September 2008?) / Dido’s new album has been in the works forever, it seems, but I’m betting that it’ll be worth the wait.
 Her first two albums, No Angel and Life For Rent, are excellent pieces of downtempo pop and it’ll be interesting to hear how her music has progressed in the years since.